worldbank/metadata-editor/docs/template-manager/microdata.md

 ### Preview data

 You can preview the data you imported by selecting *Data* in the navigation bar for one of the imported data files.
 The data can be viewed and exported.
 The Metadata Editor does not provide an option to modify the data.
+The data can be exported for this data file from here.

 ![image](https://user-images.githubusercontent.com/35276300/214965888-3af24fa2-8fa4-4d3a-a225-bc90f62130a8.png)

+You can display values or labels by clicking on ...

 ### Variable description and statistics